Of all the places we visited on our Balkans road trip, Mostar was the one that truly stood out.

 Kravica Waterfall

-In the summer, I imagine the place gets a lot of people.
-There are some bars and restaurants by the pool formed by the waterfall, inviting you for a swim.
-Even if there is a crowd, it seems like a great option to cool off from the scorching heat that usually prevails in the region during that time of the year.
+In the summer, I imagine Kravica Falls gets quite crowded.
+There are a few bars and restaurants by the pool formed by the waterfall, perfect for a refreshing swim.
+Even with the crowds, it seems like a great place to cool off from the intense summer heat typical of southern Europe.

 .